iiita-amitgupta/Vision-Based-Real-Time-Sign-Language-Recognition/README.md

 Component 2.
 For dataset having 29 classes, run train_29.py

+Hand Gesture with Dataset-I.zip contains Complete code for Dataset-I and the dataset.
+We can simply download it and extract it and run it.

 These code can easily run on intel-i3 processor having 4GB RAM.